 1. Have Alexa Manage Your Calendar

 While I am making the kids breakfast and unloading the dishwasher, I'll ask, “Alexa, What's on my calendar today?”, and she will read off the first 4 events on my calendar, and offer to read the remaining events as well.
 That really helps me to get my mind in the right place for the day.

 But even better, I can ask Alexa to add events to my calendar- and they'll go right to my Apple Calendar.
 I can also ask her to set a reminder or a timer to go off at a certain time to nudge me to leave on time for my appointments!

-To sync your calendar to Alexa, go into the Alexa app, click the 3 lines in the upper left, and choose Settings.
-Scroll down to Calendar & email.
+To sync your calendar to Alexa, go into the Alexa app, click the 3 lines in the bottom right of the app, and choose Settings.
+Scroll down to Calendar.
 You can sync Alexa to your Gmail, Exchange, Outlook, or Apple calendars.
 Simply link your accounts- and start using Alexa to add events to your calendar!

 Pro Tip: If you use multiple color-coded calendars in your calendar system (as I do), you'll need to tell Alexa in your calendar settings which calendar is the default calendar she should add new events to.

 2. Create a Morning or an Evening Routine- For You and For the Kids

 The Alexa app has an area where you can create specific routines for the morning, evening, or really any time of day.
 I use one every morning by asking Alexa to “start my day” where she turns on the lamp in my room, tells me what's on my calendar, and gives me the weather report for the day.

 And when I say “Alexa, goodnight”- she is set up to respond and then begin playing Sleep Sounds to help me drift off to slumberland!